16 Top-Rated Tourist Attractions in Antibes-Juan-les-Pins

 Chemin des Douaniers

-This 3.7-kilometer coastal walk is a refreshing way to experience the breathtaking scenery of the Cap d'Antibes.
+Experience the breathtaking scenery of the Cap d'Antibes on this 3.7-kilometer coastal hike.
 Because of the gusty breezes off the bay, the Chemin des Douaniers has earned the nickname "Sentier de Tirepoil," which loosely translates to "wind-blown hair trail."
 The salty sea air and panoramic views are certainly invigorating.

 Beginning at the Plage de la Garoupe, the narrow, winding seaside trail includes pedestrian staircases, and portions are near cliff edges overlooking the Mediterranean waters.
 The trail also continues alongside terraces and gardens of private villas.

-The Chemin des Douaniers falls within an area of the Cap d'Antibes that is a protected nature site (and includes the Lerins Islands).
-Visitors appreciate the unspoiled environment with its lush vegetation and wildlife.
+The Chemin des Douaniers falls within an area of the Cap d'Antibes that is a protected nature site.
+This unspoiled environment features lush vegetation and abundant wildlife.
 Seagulls are a common sight, and dolphins may be spotted frolicking in the bay.

 Jazz à Juan Festival